 Assistant Conveners, Rovers and Observers will have their cameras switched off throughout the interview panels.
+Other panel members should keep their cameras on.

-For each interview, four members will act as the candidate's primary interview panel; the Chair and the three IMs, who will each have an area of focus for their questions from a standard set to ensure consistency across interviews and panels.
+For each interview, four members will lead the candidate interview; the Chair and the three IMs, who will each have an area of focus for their questions from a standard set to ensure consistency across interviews and panels.
 IMs are asked to consider how the candidate's responses relate to the published assessment criteria; please see grid in Appendix 2B.
+Please note that whilst a subset of the panel will lead each interview, the views of all panel members are relevant within the candidate discussion and in reaching a consensus view.